ODR contact point

 Please note: In Germany the ODR contact point is only entitled to give advice in cases where consumers and traders reside in different EU-countries respectively, i.e. in cases of cross-border disputes.

 How it works

 The procedure is divided into four steps.
 The German ODR contact point provides for a graphic representation to explain and summarise the procedure:

 - The consumer submits his complaint via the online form.

 - The online trader is automatically informed about the complaint and asked to propose an ADR body.
 Both parties have 30 days now to agree on an ADR body.
 If the online trader does not propose an ADR body or no agreement can be reached, the complaint is closed.

 - If the consumer accepts the proposed ADR body, the ODR platform automatically transfers the complaint to it.

 - After the ADR body has received all documents from both parties, it will assess the case and propose a solution within 90 days.

-Good to know: Online traders are not obliged to participate in ODR procedures.
+Usefull information: Online traders are not obliged to participate in ODR procedures.
 For both parties the use of the platform is voluntary.
 If the complaint is closed, consumers can turn to the German ODR contact point in order to get help.